JaviLianes8/restful-checker/README.md

 🚀 Quick Usage
 restful-checker path/to/openapi.json

-This will generate an HTML report at:
+This will generate an HTML report at: html/rest_report.html

-html/rest_report.html

 You can then open it in your browser.

 🧪 What It Checks
 Category	Description
-✅ Versioning	Ensures /v1/, /v2/... appears early in the path ✅ Resource Naming	Detects verbs in URIs and suggests pluralization ✅ HTTP Methods	Validates usage of GET, POST, PUT, DELETE, etc. per REST rules ✅ Status Codes	Checks response codes like 200, 201, 400, 404, 409 ✅ Path Parameters	Verifies correct usage and definition of path params ✅ Query Filters	Recommends filters in GET collections like ?status= or ?filter=
+✅ Versioning	Ensures /v1/, /v2/ appears early in the path ✅ Resource Naming	Detects verbs in URIs and suggests pluralization ✅ HTTP Methods	Validates usage of GET, POST, PUT, DELETE, etc. per REST rules ✅ Status Codes	Checks use of proper HTTP codes (200, 201, 400, 404, 409) ✅ Path Parameters	Verifies consistent and correct usage of {param} in paths ✅ Query Filters	Recommends filters in GET collections like ?status= or ?filter= ✅ Pagination	Suggests support for ?page= and ?limit= in collection endpoints ✅ HTTPS Enforcement	Ensures all servers use HTTPS
+✅ Content Types	Verifies application/json usage for requests and responses ✅ Response Examples	Encourages defining example or examples in responses ✅ Error Format	Suggests using structured fields like code and message ✅ Resource Nesting	Validates nesting such as /users/{id}/orders ✅ GZIP Support	Assumes gzip compression via Accept-Encoding ✅ Pretty Print	Recommends support for query param like ?pretty=true ✅ Response Wrapping	Warns about envelopes like { data: ... } unless justified

 📁 Structure (if cloning)
 restful-checker/
 ├── html/                   # HTML report output
 │   └── rest_report.html
-├── python/                 # Source code
+├── restful_checker/        # Source code
-│   └── main.py
+│   ├── checks/             # All individual check modules
+│   ├── engine/             # OpenAPI loader and path grouping
-│   └── core/               # All analyzers
+│   └── report/             # HTML rendering
+├── main.py                 # CLI entrypoint
 └── requirements.txt

 💡 Why Use It?